Editorial Standards

 Fact-checking

-Original reporting passes through a second editor before publication.
-Wire stories and syndicated content are checked at the source.
-When we update an article after publication for a non-trivial factual reason, we note the update at the top of the article and describe what changed.
+Every article passes through a second pair of editorial eyes before publication: the drafter and at least one editor.
+Quoted material is checked against the original source.
+Numerical claims (percentages, dollar figures, dates, casualty counts, vote totals) are checked against a primary or wire source.
+When we update an article after publication for a non-trivial factual reason, we note the correction at the top of the article, describe what changed, and date it.

 Corrections policy